kube-vip/website/content/docs/troubleshooting/_index.md

 ## Wireguard

-To debug most wireguard issues you'll need to examine the node that has the leadership or the wireguard servier itself.
+To debug most Wireguard issues you'll need to examine the node that has the leadership or the Wireguard server itself.

-### View wireguard configuration (server)
+### View Wireguard configuration (server)

 The `wg show all` command will detail the peer connections, the peers being the kube-vip leader on the remote cluster.